 Evening talks programme

-The Guide Hall, 33 Melville Street, Edinburgh, except those two meetings marked with an asterisk, which are at Waterston House, Aberlady.
+The Guide Hall, 33 Melville Street, Edinburgh (click here for a map of the venue and surrounding area), except those two meetings marked with an asterisk, which are at Waterston House, Aberlady.

 14 Apr 2015 AGM, Members’ Night & George Smith – Peregrines and PIT tags: A study of Peregrine demography in South Scotland

 * NB: Oct & Mar meetings held at Waterston House, Aberlady

 These take place in most months of the year; usually on a Saturday or Sunday.
 They are full-day trips, so please bring a packed lunch and stout footwear.
 Transport is on a car-share basis.